+E-mail addresses: mariakaz@cs.stanford.edu (M. Kazandjieva), brandonh@cs.stanford.edu (B. Heller), gnawali@cs.uh.edu (O. Gnawali), pal@cs.stanford.edu (P. Levis), christos@cs.stanford.edu (C. Kozyrakis).
 The green computing research community can benefit from the availability of more extensive power measurements.
 For example, a single PC power measurement from 2004 [12] has been used in papers as recent as 2010, citing it as a representative value.
-The aforementioned paper gives the power draw of a 2002 Dell 2350 1.8 Ghz computer as 60 to 85 watts.
-A 2009 paper [7] measured two desktops (102 and 72 watts, respectively) and said their measurements were consistent with prior data, citing [12].
-Later the same year, a characterization study [9] used 100 watts per desktop plus LCD for some of its calculations, citing [7].
-In 2010, LiteGreen [13] also referenced [7], stating that the typical PC draws 80-100 watts when active.
+The aforementioned paper gives the power draw of a 2002 Dell 2350 1.8 GHz computer as 60-85 W. A 2009 paper [7] measured two desktops (102 and 72 W, respectively) and said their measurements were consistent with prior data, citing [12].
+Later the same year, a characterization study [9] used 100 W per desktop plus LCD for some of its calculations, citing [7].
+In 2010, LiteGreen [13] also referenced [7], stating that the typical PC draws 80-100 W when active.
 The paper goes on to measure one PC (95W active) and uses it to calculate potential energy savings of their proposed solution.

 If we were to continue on citation trails like the one above, we risk using limited and possibly outdated data for new systems' evaluation.
-Fast-paced improvements in personal computing mean that some newer, more powerful PCs are also more power-hungry than the 60- to 100-watt range.
 In addition, enterprise environments are often heterogeneous and it is beneficial to have power measurements from a larger selection of devices.

 This paper helps fill the power data gap by characterizing energy data at the individual- and the building-scale levels.
 Every month, Stanford's computer science department's pays a \$40,000 (330,000 kWh) electricity bill but there is no visibility into exactly where this energy is going and how much of it is spent on wasteful computing systems.
 This problem has much greater implications than a single department's budget.
 When one considers the problem at scale, computing infrastructures add up to billions of dollars.
-According to the latest Department of Energy "Annual Energy Review" , in 2003, computing in education and office buildings consumed 66 billion kilowatt-hours of electricity [2].
+According to the latest Department of Energy "Annual Energy Review", computing in education and office buildings consume 66 billion kilowatt-hours of electricity [2].
 This is 2% of all US electricity consumption and, as with data centers, is increasing.